 Feng Shui Bagua Basics

-Feng shui bagua (also called ba-gua or pakua) is one of the main tools used in feng shui to analyze the energy of any given space, be it home, office or garden.
-Basically, bagua is the feng shui energy map of your space that shows you which areas of your home or office are connected to specific areas of your life.
+Feng shui bagua (also called ba-gua or pakua) is one of the main tools used in feng shui to analyze the energy of any given space, be it home, office, or garden.
+Bagua is the feng shui energy map of your space that shows you which areas of your home or office are connected to specific areas of your life.

-Translated from Chinese, Bagua literally means "8 areas."
-These areas correspond to the most important areas of one's life, the areas that matter the most for one's... health and happiness.
-What are these areas exactly?
+Translated from Chinese, bagua literally means "8 areas."
+These areas correspond to the most important areas of one's life, the areas that matter the most for one's health and... happiness.

 02 of 06